Frequently Asked Questions

 If you have lost your driving licence you will need to apply for a new driving licence.
 For more information contact the UK Driver & Vehicle Licensing Agency (DVLA) on 0300 790 6801 or visit their website www.dvla.gov.uk.
 The forms for a new driving licence can be obtained from your nearest Post Office.

-You may make payment of the fixed penalty but the matter is not complete until your driving licence details have been received by the Conditional Offer Unit.
+If you make payment of the fixed penalty, the matter is not complete until your driving licence details have been received by the Conditional Offer Unit.

 Can I send a cheque or a postal order and who do I make it payable to?